-Consistency key for Stan Wawrink, says coach
+Consistency key for Stan Wawrinka, says coach

 And Norman is quick to stress that Wawrinka's success is not just down to his influence, emphasizing that "all the hours of hard work he put in before we started working together are starting to pay off."

-"When I came in we started to work a little bit on getting him to believe a bit more in himself, especially on big occasions," he adds.
+"When I came in we started to work a little bit on getting him to believe a bit more in himself, especially on big occasions," adds Norman, who previously worked with two-time French Open finalist Robin Soderling, while Grigor Dimitrov was one of his Good To Great academy students.

 "Maybe he has changed a few things in his game, like how he plays the important points.
 But it's more about the confidence and the fact that he has worked hard for so many years."